FEATURED ONLINE MBA PROGRAMS

 The MBA program at Eastern Kentucky University is organized to accommodate you as you balance work and study.
 You can earn the degree full-time, on either the Richmond campus or at extended facilities in Corbin, Danville, Lancaster and Manchester.
 You can accelerate your course of study by taking classes during the summer session.
 You can also study part time, taking evening classes and completing some of the foundation courses online.
 The school offers a general business MBA, as well as specializations in accounting or integrated communications.
 Each of these programs is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Northern Kentucky has designed its MBA with the workplace in mind.
 The university consulted with employers to map out the skills that corporations seek and then built the curriculum around those real-world needs.
-The degree includes 36 credit hours, covering the areas of management and leadership, analytics, managerial concepts and tools, global business, strategy and structure and managing for the future.
+The degree includes 36 hours, covering the areas of management and leadership, analytics, managerial concepts and tools, global business, strategy and structure and managing for the future.
 A key part of the MBA experience at Northern Kentucky is the MBA Mentorship Program.
 You will work closely with a team of professionals who will help you network and understand how classroom learning applies in the real world, as well as assist you in developing your career.

 Western Kentucky University offers you a number of options for earning your MBA credentials.
-The school offers a traditional on-campus, full-time degree with an accelerated one-year curriculum.
+The school offers a traditional on-campus, full-time degree with a one-year curriculum.
 You can also pursue your degree part time via weekend classes that span a two-year period.
 In addition, the school is becoming known for its innovative online option, which allows you to pursue your degree full time from anywhere, or to juggle your studies with other commitments and take up to five years to complete the program.
 The on-campus and online options are both AACSB accredited.